 Activist.
 Educator.
 Writer.

-Brittany Packnett is an award-winning national leader in social justice.
-Cited by President Barack Obama as a leader who's "voice is going to be making a difference for years to come," Brittany is an unapologetic educator, organizer, writer, and speaker.
-Known as @MsPackyetti on social media, Brittany has become a sought-after voice in the work of social change and empowerment.
+Brittany Packnett is a leader at the intersection of culture and justice.
+Cited by President Barack Obama as a leader whose "voice is going to be making a difference for years to come," Brittany is an unapologetic educator, organizer, and writer.
+She is the author of the forthcoming book, We Are Like Those Who Dream, with One World/Penguin Random House.

-She has graced the cover of Essence Magazine, been named one of TIME Magazine’s 12 New Faces of Black Leadership, to Marie Claire's New Guard, LinkedIn’s Next Wave, received the Peter Jennings Award for Civic Leadership and shares the number 3 spot on Politico’s 2016 50 Most Influential list.
-She has been honored by Emily's List, The Women's Choice Awards, the NAACP, Ebony Magazine, Public Allies, and Washington University, among others.
+She has graced the cover of Essence Magazine, been named one of TIME Magazine’s 12 New Faces of Black Leadership, and honored at the 2018 BET Awards as "one of the fiercest activists of our time."
+Brittany has been named twice to Marie Claire's 50 Most Powerful Women, received the Peter Jennings Award for Civic Leadership and shares the number 3 spot on Politico’s 2016 50 Most Influential list, among other honors.

-Brittany is an alum of Washington University in St. Louis, American University in Washington, and is a current Aspen Institute Education fellow.
-She is a proud Advisory Board Member of Rise To Run, an organization committed to recruiting grassroots, diverse, progressive women to run for office, and Erase The Hate, NBCUniversal's Emmy-Winning initiative to rid the world of discrimination.
+Brittany is an alum of Washington University in St. Louis, American University in Washington, and the Pahara- Aspen Education Fellowship.
+She is a proud member of the Gucci Changemakers Council and the advisory boards of Rise To Run, and Erase The Hate, NBCUniversal's Emmy-Winning initiative to rid the world of discrimination.